-The MOCA Mapping team's work has demonstrated the value of involving people with disabilities in the research process.
+The MOCA mapping work has team's demonstrated the value of involving people with disabilities in the research process.
 By engaging individuals with diverse lived experiences of disability, the team was able to collaborate, educate each other, and collect data that was more comprehensive, nuanced, and reflective of the diverse experiences and needs of people with disabilities.
 This approach can serve as a model for other research initiatives seeking to gather data on accessibility and inclusion.